 The anonymity of the Internet can make it even more difficult to ascertain the identity of cyber-bullies and I believe that some cyber-bullies are unlikely to be bullies in the real world, thinking the Internet is a safety buffer.
 To give an analogy: Let’s say you are walking down the street and a man walks past you at speed and brushes against you, oblivious to you.
 Is it likely that you will shout out after him or run over and point out what he had done – how he nearly knocked the coffee cup out of your hand?
 You may feel angry but it’s unlikely you’ll do this.
 Let’s move the situation to a car.
 You’re driving a car and the same man overtakes you at speed.
 Is it likely that you’ll shout abuse or curse at him?
 If we are completely honest, we do.
 I think cyber-bullying is a little bit like this.
 If one has an anonymous identity on the Internet, one can be much braver than they would be in real life.

 Cyber-bullying has allowed pupils take the bullying out of the school and into the home.
 All experts agree that parents now have to accept that this becomes their responsibility but whether schools like it or not, whilst we all have excellent anti-bullying policies, we cannot ignore the online nature of bullying even if it doesn’t happen on our grounds.
+To prevent such bullies online, it is important to take preventive measures with operational technology security standards, or even hire professionals to do so!
 I’m not envisaging that the school becomes responsible for cyber-bullying that occurs outside of school but schools need to be aware that cyber-bullying can happen on the school grounds and, like most other policies, we need to work with parents and families to ensure that the problem is dealt with together.

 What should an anti-bullying policy have when referring to online bullying?